Tizer: Sponsorship

+In store and incentives

 Tizer are known for their distribution of drink fridges, both full-sized ones for restaurants, shops and cafés, and smaller "mini-fridges" for public sale.
 Their full-sized, illuminated drink fridges from 1997 to 2003 were blue, whilst 2003–2007 fridges were red.
 They also distribute mobile can coolers, normally for usage in shops, and vending machines.

-Tizer was also sold at the discontinued pizza restaurant chain, Pizzaland.
+Tizer was sold at the discontinued pizza restaurant chain, Pizzaland.
 In 1995, cans of Tizer offered that the specific can was "worth £1 at Pizzaland" when £4 or more was spent.
 That same year, Tizer were responsible for the "£150,000 worth of hi-tech prizes" competition, one of the biggest soft drink competitions at the time.